Kempner High School

 I.H.
-Kempner High School, better known simply as Kempner High School, is a public high school in Sugar Land, Texas and a part of the Fort Bend Independent School District.
+Kempner High School, better known simply as Kempner High School, is a public high school in Sugar Land, Texas and a part of the Fort Bend Independent School District (FBISD).

-It was named after Isaac Herbert Kempner (1873–1967), the founder of the Imperial Sugar Corporation, which founded Sugar Land as a company-owned town in the early 1900s.
-Kempner serves areas within Sugar Land, including a portion of First Colony.

 A small portion of the City of Houston is in the school's boundary.
-The motto for the school is "Knowledge, Honor, Success, we are KHS!”.
+It also includes the former census-designated place of Town West (Townewest).

 History

-In 1984, Fort Bend ISD authorized a bond issue that allowed the construction of the fourth high school within the district.
+In 1984, FBISD authorized a bond issue to allow the construction of a fourth high school within the district.

-Isaac Herbert Kempner, founder of Imperial Sugar, contributed much to the development of early Sugar Land.
-For this, the school was named after him.
-The first Kempner principal was decided by the board on January 11, 1988, to be Mr. Wayne Emerson.
-He was dedicated to his work and students.
-The anticipation was over when Kempner opened its doors to the first Open House on August 30, 1988, at 7:30 p.m.
-The $15,522,300 school contained 55.88 acres of pecan trees, a 750-seat auditorium, and 100 faculty and staff members.
+The school was named after Isaac Herbert Kempner, founder of Imperial Sugar, who contributed much to the development of early Sugar Land.
+Wayne Emerson was chosen by the board on January 11, 1988, to be the first principal of Kempner.
+The school opened its doors to the first Open House on August 30, 1988.
+The school, which was constructed at a cost of $15,522,300, contained 55.88 acres of pecan trees, a 750-seat auditorium, and 100 faculty and staff members.
+The school was initially populated in the fall of 1988 by students from William P Clements High School, which was becoming overcrowded due to population growth in Fort Bend county.
 In 1990 Kempner graduated its first senior class.
 Kempner was FBISD's fourth comprehensive high school.

-When Kempner first opened, the area surrounding it was isolated and mostly agricultural; in fact State Highway 6, which is located just to the west of Kempner, was only two-laned at the time.
-In the past years, the school has witnessed growth in both enrollment and suburban change in the surrounding areas.
-At one point Kempner had 3,000 enrolled students.
+When Kempner first opened, the area surrounding it was remote and mostly agricultural.
+In the years since, the school has seen growth in enrollment related to suburban development in the surrounding areas.

-In the 1999–2000 school year, Dr. James May became the new principal following Dr. Wayne Emerson and served the students and staff of Kempner until his retirement in June 2008.
-Under Dr. May, Kempner continued its tradition of academic excellence and its reputation as a school for all students.
+In the 1999–2000 school year, James May became the new principal, replacing Wayne Emerson, and remained in the role until his retirement in June 2008.

-Troy Mooney became the 3rd principal of Kempner High School and served in that capacity until July 2010.
+Troy Mooney became the third principal of Kempner High School and served in that capacity until July 2010.
 During that time KHS achieved recognition as a Recognized High School from the Texas Education Agency as well as a 96th percentile National ranking from Newsweek magazine.

+In the 2022-2023 school year, a plan was proposed to avoid overcrowding in Travis High School which included moving the two FBISD academies that Travis High School hosted (Global Studies & International Business and Marketing) to Kempner.
+The plan was approved in February of 2023.
+Now Kempner hosts the Global Studies Academy and International Business and Marketing Academy for the class of 28’ and beyond.

 Student body

 At one point (1995), Kempner had 3,000 students.

 In the 2005–2006 school year, Kempner had a population of 2,616 students: 723 freshmen, 683 sophomores, 597 juniors, and 613 seniors.

-Compared to other schools in the district, Kempner's student body features a diverse group of ethnicities, where not just one race predominates.
-According to the 2015–2016 Texas Education Agency, the student body comprises 37% non-Hispanic White, 30% Asian/Pacific Islander, 19% Hispanic, 13% African American, and <1% American Indian/Alaskan Native.
+According to the 2015–2016 Texas Education Agency, Kempner's student body comprises 37% non-Hispanic White, 30% Asian/Pacific Islander, 19% Hispanic, 13% African American, and <1% American Indian/Alaskan Native.